Anti-weakpasswords/PBKDF2-GCC-PolarSSL-library/README.md

 PBKDF2-GCC-PolarSSL-library
 ===========================

-      Code     Issues 0     Pull Requests 0     Wiki      Pulse     Graphs     Network      Settings  HTTPS clone URL

-You can clone with HTTPS, SSH, or Subversion.

-GCC based PBKDF2 implementation using PolarSSL libraries; works in Linux.
+GCC and PolarSSL library based PBKDF2 implementation.
+Works in Linux.
 Should work in Windows with MinGW once PolarSSL libraries are compiled.

 Licensed under GNU Public License Version 2.0 (GPL v2.0) and any later versions of this License.

+At this time, it has been briefly checked (SHA-512 only) under Debian 7 with PolarSSL 1.2.9.

 Requires compiled PolarSSL libraries.

-At this time, it has been briefly checked (SHA-512 only) under Debian 7 with PolarSSL 1.2.9.

 Debian command to install PolarSSL components: sudo apt-get install -y libpolarssl-dev